Solutions

 3.3 Two Factor Authentication.
 The Licensed Services support access using two-factor authentication (“2FA”), which is known to reduce the risk of unauthorized use of or access to the Licensed Services.
 Impartner strongly encourages Customer to use, and cause its Partners and Portal Users to use 2FA.
 Impartner disclaims all responsibility for any damages, losses or liability to Customer, Partners, Portal Users, or any other affected individuals, where such damages, losses, or liability could have been prevented by the use of 2FA.

 3.4 Service Suspension.
-Notwithstanding anything to the contrary in the Agreement, Impartner may suspend Customer’s and/or any Portal User’s access to any portion or all of the Licensed Services if: (i) any charge owing by Customer is thirty (30) days or more overdue, until such amounts are paid in full; (ii) Impartner reasonably determines that: (A) Customer’s or any Portal User’s use of the Licensed Services disrupts or poses a security risk to Impartner or to any other customer or vendor of Impartner; or (B) Customer, or any Portal User, is using the Licensed Services in breach of the Agreement or in violation of applicable law; (iii) Customer ceases to do business in the ordinary course, becomes insolvent or unable to pay debts as they become due, makes an assignment for the benefit of creditors or similar disposition of its assets, or becomes the subject of any bankruptcy, reorganization, liquidation, dissolution, or similar proceeding (each, a “Bankrupty Event”); (iv) any vendor of Customer, or Google Ads (if Customer is buying Google Ads for Channel), has denied Impartner’s access to, or use of, any Third-Party Applications needed to enable Customer’s access to or use of the Licensed Services; or (v) Impartner’s provision of the Licensed Services to Customer is or becomes prohibited by applicable law.
+Notwithstanding anything to the contrary in the Agreement, Impartner may suspend Customer’s and/or any Portal User’s access to any portion or all of the Licensed Services if: (i) any charge owing by Customer is thirty (30) days or more overdue, until such amounts are paid in full; (ii) Impartner reasonably determines that: (A) Customer’s or any Portal User’s use of the Licensed Services disrupts or poses a security risk to Impartner or to any other customer or vendor of Impartner; or (B) Customer, or any Portal User, is using the Licensed Services in breach of the Agreement or in violation of applicable law; (iii) Customer ceases to do business in the ordinary course, becomes insolvent or unable to pay debts as they become due, makes an assignment for the benefit of creditors or similar disposition of its assets, or becomes the subject of any bankruptcy, reorganization, liquidation, dissolution, or similar proceeding (each, a “Bankruptcy Event“); (iv) any vendor of Customer, or Google Ads (if Customer is buying Google Ads for Channel), has denied Impartner’s access to, or use of, any Third-Party Applications needed to enable Customer’s access to or use of the Licensed Services; or (v) Impartner’s provision of the Licensed Services to Customer is or becomes prohibited by applicable law.
 Any suspension described in subclause (i)-(v) is a “Service Suspension.”
 Impartner shall use commercially reasonable efforts to promptly provide written notice of any Service Suspension to Customer and to provide updates regarding resumption of access to the Licensed Services following any Service Suspension.
 Impartner shall use commercially reasonable efforts to resume providing access to the Licensed Services as soon as reasonably possible after the event giving rise to the Service Suspension is cured.
 Impartner will have no liability for any damage, liabilities, losses (including any loss of data or profits) that Customer may incur as a result of a Service Suspension.
-Customer’s sole remedy for any Service Suspension made pursuant to 3 shall be a pro rata refund of any pre-paid Fees.
+Customer’s sole remedy for any Service Suspension made pursuant to 3.4(ii)-(v) shall be a pro rata refund of any pre-paid Fees.

 13. GENERAL PROVISIONS

 13.1 Export Compliance; Sanctioned Countries.
 Each Party shall comply with the export laws and regulations of the United States and other applicable jurisdictions in providing and using the Licensed Services.
 Without limiting the foregoing, each Party represents that it is not named on any U.S. government list of persons or entities prohibited from receiving exports, and Customer shall not permit Portal Users to access or use the Licensed Services in violation of any U.S. export embargo, prohibition or restriction.
-Furthermore, Customer represents and warrants that (i) all Portal Users are prohibited from residing in, or operating from, any country that is sanctioned by either the U.S. Treasury Department’s Office of Foreign Assets Control (OFAC) or the United Nations Security Council (“Prohibited Countries”), and (ii) it will not knowingly permit any data pertaining to residents of any Prohibited Countries be processed by the Licensed Services, including by prohibiting Portal Users from processing any such data via the Licensed Services.
+Furthermore, Customer represents and warrants that (i) all Portal Users are prohibited from residing in, or operating from, any country that is sanctioned by either the U.S. Treasury Department’s Office of Foreign Assets Control (OFAC) or the United Nations Security Council (“Prohibited Countries“), and (ii) it will not knowingly permit any data pertaining to residents of any Prohibited Countries to be processed by the Licensed Services, including by prohibiting Portal Users from processing any such data via the Licensed Services.

 13.2 Force Majeure.
-Except with respect to the payment of Fees hereunder, neither Party shall be liable to the other Party for a failure or delay in performing any obligation hereunder that is directly caused by conditions beyond that Party’s reasonable control, including acts of God, Pandemic (as defined below), war, terrorism, civil commotion, strikes, labor disputes and governmental actions or restriction (“Force Majeure Event”), provided the Party seeking to be excused from performance promptly notified the other Party of the Force Majeure Event, takes commercial reasonably action to mitigate the effects of the Force Majeure Event, and promptly resumes performance when the Force Majeure Event has subsided.
+Except with respect to the payment of Fees hereunder, neither Party shall be liable to the other Party for a failure or delay in performing any obligation hereunder that is directly caused by conditions beyond that Party’s reasonable control, including acts of God, Pandemic (as defined below), war, terrorism, civil commotion, strikes, labor disputes and governmental actions or restriction (“Force Majeure Event“), provided the Party seeking to be excused from performance promptly notified the other Party of the Force Majeure Event, takes commercial reasonably action to mitigate the effects of the Force Majeure Event, and promptly resumes performance when the Force Majeure Event has subsided.
 When a Party’s delay or non-performance continues for a period of thirty (30) days or more, the other Party may terminate the Agreement without penalty.
 Any prepaid amounts shall be refunded on a prorated basis.
 “Pandemic” shall mean a global transmissible health emergency as declared by the World Health Organization that results in specific governmental restrictions that makes the performance of a party’s obligations under this Agreement illegal or impossible.
-The parties expressly agree that the novel coronavirus Covid-19 pandemic, ongoing as of the date of the execution of this Agreement, is not a Force Majeure Event.

 13.3 Relationship of the Parties.
 The Parties are independent contractors.
 The Agreement does not create a partnership, franchise, joint venture, agency, fiduciary or employment relationship between them.